OVPRED/HI Seed Money in the Arts and Humanities

 - Disclosure of amount and source of other UB research funds and explanation in the budget of why Seed Money is also needed

 - Signed form from the applicant’s department chair indicating the chair’s agreement to have the department administer the research fund.
-Click here to download form: pdf (This can be sent separately to 704A Clemens or firstname.lastname@example.org)
+Click here to download the form: PDF (This can be sent separately to 704A Clemens or firstname.lastname@example.org)

 Maki Tanigaki (email@example.com)